rtCamp/snapwp/packages/next/README.md

 }
 ```

-#### Link Component
+### `<Link />`

-The Link component handles both internal and external links.
-It automatically transforms WordPress links to match the frontend domain while preserving accessibility and SEO best practices.
+The Link component wraps [Next.js' `Link`](https://nextjs.org/docs/api-reference/next/link) to map both internal and external links.
+Full-qualified links to the WordPress backend are automatically transformed into frontend-relative URLs.

 #### Props: